Seethamma Vakitlo Sirimalle Chettu

 In addition to directing the film, Addala worked on the script for three years after the release of his directorial debut, Kotha Bangaru Lokam (2008).
-He wrote the screenplay, and Ganesh Patro wrote the film's dialogue.
-Mickey J. Meyer and Mani Sharma composed the soundtrack and score, respectively.
+He wrote the screenplay and the story with Ganesh Patro writing the dialogues.
+Mickey J. Meyer and Mani Sharma composed the soundtrack and background score, respectively.
 Marthand K. Venkatesh edited the film and K. V. Guhan was its cinematographer.
 Production began on 6 October 2011 in Hyderabad; principal photography began on 18 January 2012 in Visakhapatnam, and finished on 24 December.
 In addition to Hyderabad, scenes were filmed in coastal Andhra Pradesh, Tamil Nadu and Kerala.